 184. Renaissance Literature of Italy in English Translation.
-Stress will be laid on the works of Petrarch and Boccaccio especially, and on those of Michiavelli, Castiglione, Cellini, Ariosto, and Tasso.
+Stress will be laid on the works of Petrarch and Boccaccio especially, and on those of Machiavelli, Castiglione, Cellini, Ariosto, and Tasso.
 Lectures in English and collateral reading.
 No knowledge of Italian is necessary.
 Two credits; spring.
 Goggio.

-\201, 202, 203.
+201, 202, 203.
 Italian Literature of the XV and XVI Centuries.

 221, 222, 223.
 Italian Literature of the XIII and XIV Centuries.

-Selections from Boccaccio, Petrarch, and Dante.
-Early Italian.
+231, 232, 233.
+History of Old Italian Literature.
+Prerequisite: two years of Italian at least.
 Two to five credits a quarter; autumn, winter, spring.

 Goggio.